Is your bearded dragon showing signs of stress and agitation?

 When you go to pick it up by the body and your hand approaches from behind the head, it may panic and think it’s under attack.

-The third eye is very interesting so here’s our article going into detail on the bearded dragon’s third eye.
+The third eye is fascinating, so here’s our article going into detail on the bearded dragon’s third eye.

 Don’t put your pet with other bearded dragons – Even in a huge enclosure, it’s not recommended to keep more than one bearded dragon in the same enclosure.